Skip to main content

 Aiven for ClickHouse can be deployed either as a single node, a single shard of three nodes, or multiple shards of three nodes each.

-• With a single shard, all data is present in all servers and all servers can be used for reads and writes (no main server, leader, or replica).
+• With a single shard, all data is available on all nodes and all servers can be used for reads and writes (no main server, leader, or replica).

 • With multiple shards, the data is split between all shards and the data of each shard is present in all nodes of the shard.